-Join Joel Bradley for an in-depth discussion in this video Applying material effects, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Applying material effects, part of Learning Substance Designer.

 - In this particular video we're going to take a break…from creating the version of our aged concrete substance…that we will be taking into the unreal engine,…and focus for a few minutes on how we would go about…adding geometry specific effects to our substance…that can add a wealth of detail and believability…to the project that we're working on.…Now we will be using the simple shader ball mesh…that we have been working with here…to demonstrate how we go about doing this.…Even though of course in the end we wont actually be taking…this particular mesh into UE4.…